 The climate in the area is very seasonal.
 Summers have a subtropical climate while winters have a temperate climate.
 The town is located at 1500 meters and highs can climb to the mid 80s Fahrenheit while lows drop to the mid 30s Fahrenheit.
 July and August are the hottest months and December and January are the coldest.
 The wet season is from May to September with July and August being the wettest months.

 Several of the nearby villages have impressive markets as well.
-The easiest way to visit them is on a tour, but there is some public transportation available as well.
-You may have to spend the night in the town if you choose to take public transportation though.
+The easiest way to visit them is on a tour, but there is some public transportation available, too.
+You may have to spend the night in the town if you choose to take public transportation, though.
 The markets are colorful and impressive and should not be missed if you're in the area.
 The Bac Ha market is one of the most popular.

 If you're looking for souvenirs, there is no shortage of tourist trinkets for sell around town.
 The H'mong are known for their colorful fabrics from which they make clothing and purses.
 The style does not translate easily into western culture, but it is fun to look at the options.

 Food and DiningThere is no shortage of restaurants in Sapa, but most have similar menus.
 Italian and French food are surprisingly common in the area, as is traditional Vietnamese.
 European cuisine is usually more expensive and highly variable in quality.
 Baguettes are also available around town and several places offer interesting dessert pastries.
 In the market you can pick up a cheap bowl of noodle soup.
 It's usually quite good and offers a more authentic experience than most of the sit down restaurants.
 There's also a local grocery store to the east of the lake with reasonable prices.

 The best prices for buses and trains in Vietnam can be found on 12Go.
 They let you search across all bus, train, and airline routes throughout the region.